 This is rather similar to what I offer for in-person karaoke parties, except everyone stays at home.
-I do public sessions on Friday, Saturday, Sunday, and Tuesday that are announced as events on my Facebook page.
-Those are free, though tips are greatly appreciated.
+I do public sessions on Friday, Saturday, Sunday, and Tuesday.
+These are all 7pm to midnight Pacific Time, except Sunday, which is 5pm to 10pm.
+They are free, though tips are greatly appreciated.
 Please contact me if you'd like to do a private party instead.

 You'll need to install, or at least use, Zoom conferencing.
-It's recommended that you install the program, but just clicking on the conference link I provide you (Each free show has one that is included in the Facebook event description) will launch a meeting through your browser.
+It's recommended that you install the program, but just clicking on the conference link I provide you (Each free show uses this one) will launch a meeting through your browser.

 Before Zoom connects you to the meeting, it gives you an option to test your system sound and mic.
 I recommend you do so.
 This makes sure you have sound connected to the correct devices, and allows you to check volume levels.
 I also recommend you keep the mic levels at "Auto," which is the default.